ewm/managerreadme/README.md

 **I am an introvert** and that means that extended time with other humans is exhausting.
 Some times I'm quiet, but do not confuse my quiet with lack of engagement.

 **Work/Life Balance is important to me.** I don’t expect to communicate with you outside business hours with respect to your local time.
-Under no circumstances do I expect you to respond to Slack or email’s off hours, unless it’s a high alert emergency.
+Under no circumstances do I expect you to respond to Slack or emails off hours, unless it’s a high alert emergency.

 ## **Finally…**